gwankyun/CMake/Help/manual/cmake-language.7.rst

 Unquoted argument content consists of all text in a contiguous block of allowed or escaped characters.
 Both `Escape Sequences`_ and `Variable References`_ are evaluated.
-The resulting value is divided in the same way `Lists`_ divide into elements.
+The resulting value is divided in the same way `列表`_ divide into elements.
 Each non-empty element is given to the command invocation as an argument.
 Therefore an unquoted argument may be given to a command invocation as zero or more arguments.